docascode/docfx-doclet/README.md

 -subpackages org:junit
 </pre>

-In addition see `generate-yml-files.bat` script in `sandbox` folder
+In addition see this script: `sandbox/generate-yml-files.bat`

 ### For development it could be useful to use DocletRunner placed here
 - Create Run/Debug configuration with main class `com.microsoft.doclet.DocletRunner`